 A Statement from President Lillian Schumacher

 This is an obvious answer and supports our purpose and mission, but it raises other questions: What does “serving our students” mean?
-Why do students choose TU, and what do we exactly do to serve them?
+Why do students choose TU, and what do we do, exactly, to serve them?
 The answer is: We are here to ensure that by the time our students graduate from this University, regardless of their major, they are effective contributors to their employers and to their communities.

 As a university, we offer a variety of degrees in various disciplines.
 We teach theory and practice extremely well in hopes that our students learn their profession and develop applicable skills and capabilities to be successful in their field of choice.
 This is very important, but we can go further.
 Beyond their discipline-based skills and capabilities, our graduates should also be positive contributors to their employers, communities and society as a whole.

-This is why we do what we do every day and is, in essence, what we are about; it is stated as such in our vision: A premier university for challenging students to enhance their global competencies and 21st century skills, for success in a diverse world.
+This is why we do what we do every day and is, in essence, what we are about; it is stated as such in our Vision: A premier university for challenging students to enhance their global competencies and 21st century skills for success in a diverse world.